Ard3ny/ard3ny.github.io/_posts/2025-06-06-Backup-restore-proxmox-os-boot-root-disk.md

 proxmox-backup-client restore host/gandalf/2025-06-07T10:53:31Z root.img - | sudo dd of=/dev/sdx status=progress bs=1M
 ```

-* __host/gandalf/2025-06-07T10:53:31Z__ - name of the backup which we have listed in previos step
+* __host/gandalf/2025-06-07T10:53:31Z__ - name of the backup which we have listed in previous step
 * __root.img__ - name of the image showing in PBS (can be anything really)
-* __/dev/sdx__ - name of the disk WHERFE WE WANT TO RESTORE/CLONE the image (new disk)
+* __/dev/sdx__ - name of the disk WHERE WE WANT TO RESTORE/CLONE the image (new disk)

 Warning
-Be carefull not to rewrite any other disk.
+Be careful not to rewrite any other disk.

 ### Disconnect the old failing disk